University of Cyberjaya: History

 University of Cyberjaya was granted full university status in 2019, having been originally established as Cyberjaya University College of Medical Sciences (CUCMS) on 23 October 2005.

 The institution originally consisted of two faculties offering two bachelor's degree programmes in medicine and pharmacy.
 It operated out of its first campus at Street Mall, Cyberjaya.

 In 2009, CUCMS moved to a new location in anticipation of student growth.
 The campus offered increased student capacity and fully equipped teaching facilities.

 In 2010, three additional faculties were established to offer allied health science, occupational safety & health, and complementary medicine programmes.

 Abu Abdullah was appointed as the new President on 4 January 2010.

 By 2013, the University is acquired by SMR Group.

 In 2015, CUCMS established its Faculty of Safety and Health from the previous School of Business.
 In 2018, CUCMS moved into its brand-new, purpose-built campus (current campus) along Persiaran Bestari.

-In 2019, Professor Emeritus Tan Sri Anuwar Ali was appointed as the second chancellor of the university.
+In 2019, Professor Emeritus Anuwar Ali was appointed as the second chancellor of the university.
 In 2023, the university established its Faculty of Creative Art and Design and Centre of Biomedical Engineering.

-In October 2023, Noor Hisham Abdullah was appointed as the third chancellor of the university.
+In October 2023, Tan Sri Dato' Seri Dr. Noor Hisham Abdullah was appointed as the third chancellor of the university.

-Faculties and programmes

-The university has 9 faculties and two academic centres — all of which are in the main campus building in Cyberjaya.